maeklong/maeklong.github.io/Juniper/JNCDA.md

 + centralized
 + **Feedback : Network Director is a centralized management application.**

+### Juniper Secure Analytics
++ **Feedback : Juniper Secure Analytics allows you to correlate data and logs from network devices from multiple different vendors.**

 ### disaster recovery
 + Deploying a Data Center Interconnect.
 + **Feedback : Deploying a Data Center Interconnect between two data centers would ensure that the customer is completely prepared for a disaster recovery scenario.**